JPKing10/king_audio/content/_index.md

 > The quick turnaround time she provides helps me to programme our work schedule more easily.
 She is
 > a great contact and I have recommended her services to colleagues and both internal and external

+> Chapman Lily Planning have procured the services of King Audio to provide a transcript of a Council’s planning committee meeting in support of a planning appeal which will include a claim for cists against the Council.
+Planning committee meeting minutes are notoriously limited in content, and having a word-for-word transcript could prove invaluable in demonstrating to the Government Planning Inspector how the Council’s planning committee failed to consider alternatives to refusing planning permission.
+>
+> King Audio provided a fast and efficient transcription service at an amazingly affordable cost.
+We will definitely be using King Audio again!

 ## Consistent transcription process
 From quote to delivery, the entire project will be handled in-house by Sarah without any outsourcing.
 That ensures that you can be confident in a consistent and personal service.